fhumbertodf/dicionario/Textos10.md

 Indians in the United States and Canada are very interested in maintaining the cultural traditions of their ancestors.

-Article #53
-How the First World War Started
+## 53 - How the First World War Started

 During the summer of 1914, many people in Europe felt very optimistic about the future.
 Modern technology was improving people's lives.
 Political freedom was gradually increasing in many countries.
 New artistic styles and scientific discoveries were being